From Teenage Survival Tactics to Adult Healing: Breaking the Patterns That Hold Us Back

 I also dabbled in gymnastics, swimming, and martial arts.
 But here’s where another pattern emerged: I never stuck with them.
 Sometimes my parents didn’t want to drive me.
 Other times, I gave up too easily.
 Looking back, I see it as part of my survival patterns from childhood—starting things but letting go before they could take root.

-And here’s the truth: why we carry childhood coping skills into adulthood comes down to this—those strategies once kept us safe.
+Why we carry childhood coping skills into adulthood comes down to this: those strategies once kept us safe.
 As adults, they often become roadblocks.
 We keep repeating unhealthy emotional habits until we recognize them, until we decide we’re ready for change.